How to Stop a Dog From Nipping with Free Shaping

 Tips to Stop a Dog from Nipping

-To stop a dog from nipping, I decided to use “free shaping.”
-Free shaping is a dog training method that teaches new behaviors by rewarding small steps toward the goal behavior.
+To stop a dog from nipping, I decided to use “shaping.”
+Shaping is a dog training method that teaches new behaviors by rewarding small steps toward the goal behavior.
 This method does not use lures or physical prompts.

-It encourages dogs to think for themselves and try new actions, helping build confidence and a strong foundation for more advanced skills.
+The grerat thing about shaping is it encourages dogs to think for themselves and try new actions.
+After all, they decided to do it on their own.
+You just happened to agree, click and reward them.
+Over time this can help build confidence and a strong foundation for more advanced skills.

 I also use a method I call “click for looks.”
 In this method, we use clicker training to mark and reward the dog for looking at things he usually reacts to.
 Instead of seeing the thing as a target, it becomes the source of rewards and positive things.

-This technique, called “click for looks,” will help herding dogs like Mini Aussie, Tucker.
+This technique that call “click for looks,” will help herding dogs like Mini Aussie, Tucker.
 It helps them build positive feelings about things they usually react to, like fast movement or unfamiliar people.
+This gave the dog somehting else to do that was rewarded.
+This is a great way to stop, reduce or manage puppy nipping.

 Tucker tends to nip, especially around kids because of his herding instincts.
 We focused on managing his environment.
 We recommend avoiding high-energy situations, like roughhousing, when he’s around.

-Once the clicker is ready, use it to mark when the dog looks at a target.
-Then, give a treat.
+Once the clicker is loaded, you are ready to use it to mark when the dog looks at a target.
+Then, you need to give a treat.

-This teaches the dog that calmly observing, rather than reacting, leads to positive outcomes.
+This teaches the dog that observing, rather than reacting, soemthing good happens for them.
 The approach can be extended to real-world situations like watching people walk by or children playing, gradually helping the dog stay calm and engaged in the presence of common triggers.

 The guardians should create situations with the kids.
 This will help them practice the technique to stop dog nipping.

-They can start with easy tasks and then make them harder.
+They can start with easy tasks, then make them harder as Tucker.
 The key will be to go at the dog’s pace so they are not reacting (lunging, barking or nipping) while they practice.

 If they take their time and practice often, the dogs should learn to sit nicely.
 This way, the dogs won’t nip at the kids’ feet while they run around.

-To help the guardians remember all the behavior tips we covered in this in-home dog training session, we recorded a roadmap to success video so everyone can use these tips, even if they are not a professional Mini Australian Shepherd dog trainer.
+To help the guardians remember all the behavior tips we covered in this in-home dog training session, we recorded a roadmap to success video so everyone can use these tips, even if they aren’t a professional Mini Australian Shepherd dog trainer.

 Want to Learn How to Stop a Dog From Nipping?
 Click Here to Book a SessionCategorized in: Dog Behavior